What Is My Home Worth? How to Use Free Automated Valuation Models

 An automated valuation model is a tool that uses a machine learning algorithm to compare your home against a massive dataset of other homes to estimate its value.
 It processes a wide array of publicly available and user-sourced data, such as property type, size, general location, and comparable property sales, to provide an immediate value estimate at the click of a button.

-If you’ve been exploring online valuation tools, you’ve probably noticed that the same property can have different estimates depending on which tool you use.
+If you’ve been exploring home value websites, you’ve probably noticed that the same property can have different estimates depending on which tool you use.
 While each tool follows the same general AVM approach, they also use their own proprietary data and models to estimate values.

-We can attribute the discrepancies that you notice to variations in the approach to building the model, and the type of proprietary data, such as user-submitted data or website analytics, that each tool uses.
+We can attribute the discrepancies that you notice to variations in the approach to building the model and the type of proprietary data, such as user-submitted information or website analytics, that each tool uses.

 AVM benefits and limitations